core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 anydata event;
 ~~~~

-For this example, we also assume that the following notification is defined.
+This example also assumes the assistance of the following notification.

 ~~~~ yang
 module example-port {